 34.5 The parties must pay the costs claimed under the arbitration fee schedule in advance, and all the disbursements of an appointed arbitrator shall also be subject to a specific reimbursement.

-34.6 Depending on the complexity of the case, the President of the Court may fix the arbitration costs at an amount higher or lower than that resulting from the application of the fee schedule.
+34.6 Depending on the complexity of the case, the President of the Chamber may fix the arbitration costs at an amount higher or lower than that resulting from the application of the fee schedule.

 34.7 A separate provision is made for each claim or counterclaim made.

-34.10 The advance on arbitration costs shall be definitively and entirely retained by the Court when the case has been summoned, even if, after the summons, there is a withdrawal, or the occurrence of any other measure agreed or obtained by the parties in question, which may put an end to the arbitration.
+34.10 The advance on arbitration costs shall be definitively and entirely retained by the Chamber when the case has been summoned, even if, after the summons, there is a withdrawal, or the occurrence of any other measure agreed or obtained by the parties in question, which may put an end to the arbitration.

 35.1 Each party to the arbitration proceedings is obliged to produce a statement indicating the identity of any financial third party where that party, its representative or any natural or legal person affiliated with it, has received funds to act or defend in the arbitration proceedings.

-35.2 The statement referred to in Article 35.1 must be communicated to the Court and to all the parties as soon as the request for registration of the request for arbitration is made, or immediately after the conclusion of the financing agreement with a third party.
+35.2 The statement referred to in Article 35.1 must be communicated to the Chamber and to all the parties as soon as the request for registration of the request for arbitration is made, or immediately after the conclusion of the financing agreement with a third party.
 The party shall inform the secretariat of any changes in the information contained in the statement.

 A party who, knowingly and without legitimate reason, fails to invoke an irregularity before the Arbitral Tribunal in good time shall be deemed to have waived the right to rely on it.